studica/studica-docs-worldskills/source/docs/VMX/os-image.rst

 .. figure:: images/os-image-4.png
     :align: center

-When complete the SD card will be auto edjected and can be stuck directly back into the VMX.
+When complete the SD card will be auto ejected and can be stuck directly back into the VMX.

 .. figure:: images/os-image-5.png
     :align: center